leg100/etok/README.md

 Commands can be specified as privileged.
 Only users possessing the RBAC permission to update the workspace (see below) can run privileged commands.
 Specify them via the `--privileged-commands` flag when creating a new workspace with `workspace new`.

-## Queueable Commands
+## Queueable Commands (Q)

-Commands with the ability to alter state are deemed 'queueable'.
-Only one queueable command at a time can run on a workspace.
+Commands with the ability to alter state are deemed 'queueable': only one queueable command at a time can run on a workspace.
 The currently running command is designated as 'active', and commands waiting to become active wait in a workspace FIFO queue.

 All other commands run immediately and concurrently.